 David Orace Kelly

+I hold a Master of Arts in Teaching (K -12) from Seattle Pacific University, a Master of Fine Arts in Arts Leadership from Seattle University, and a Bachelor of Fine Arts in Performance from Naropa University.
 Prior to a career in education, I was a professional juggler; I performed at street fairs and festivals, private and corporate parties, and many other special events.
 At the height of my career, I auditioned for Cirque du Soleil and became a Cirque Certified Artist (essentially waiting on their casting shelves for a director to need a juggler like myself).

-The child of two lawyers, I love a good debate.
-But, I want to take the debate away from the table and put my values into action.
 I am passionate about the world and want to make a positive change in the community around me.
 The best way I can do that is through arts education.
 I believe in the power that the arts have – to enhance creative capacity, to serve as a mirror and a forecast for society, to develop civic and community engagement, and to foster confidence in the individual.